opencv/opencv/doc/js_tutorials/js_dnn/js_image_classification/js_image_classification.markdown

 Goal
 ----

-- learn the basic pipeline of DNN module, like image processing, model import, inference, etc.
+- In this tutorial you will learn how to use OpenCV.js dnn module for image classification.

 \htmlonly
 <iframe src="../../js_image_classification.html" width="100%"